 • Apple iOS development.

 MVP stands for Model View Pattern, which is derived from the Model View Controller architectural pattern.
-In this, the controller is replaced by presenter.
+In this, the controller is replaced by the presenter.
 In this, the application is broken into three aspects;

-• Model: Like in previous case, the model depicts a set of classes that illustrates the business logic and data.
+• Model: Like in the previous case, the model depicts a set of classes that illustrates the business logic and data.

 MVP Pattern is widely used with,